 This small school in Karlsruhe, Germany, has all of the makings of child’s play in its outward appearance.
-Kindergarten Wolfartsweier channels the feline shape for its architecture, and even carries out some of the same motifs within.
-The back end offers up an exit slide that also serves as a “tail.”
-After entering in via the cat’s mouth, students days are spent within the interior classrooms and play areas as well as venturing out to explore and get some fresh air.
+Kindergarten Wolfartsweier channels its architecture’s feline shape and even carries out some of the same motifs within.
+For example, the back end offers an exit slide that serves as a “tail.”
+After entering in via the cat’s mouth, students days are spent within the interior classrooms and play areas and venturing out to explore and get some fresh air.
 At inthralld we are dedicated to bringing you some of the most inspiring architecture ideas we can find.